-Parents who intend for their child to have any medication must first bring it to the office for intake.
-Medication must come in its original container/package with all labels intact (ex. pharmacist prescription label, original container label, etc.).
-Upon intake, the parent will be asked to fill out an electronic Medication Authorization Form in full and sign it.
-This form will then be signed by the Supervisor as well as a classroom educator.
-This form will list: the name of the medication, the dosage to be given, the time(s) to be administered (if applicable) and a description of when it is to be given (i.e. when temperature reaches 38°C).
-If medication is used on an as needed basis the instructions on the Medication Authorization Form must clearly indicate which symptoms must be present in order to administer medication.
-This form MUST be filled out prior to the administration of ANY medication.
-Failure to complete and sign the required form will result in the medication NOT being administered.
+If parents require that a medication be administered to their child by a Lullaboo staff while in care, they must bring it to the office for intake.
+Medication must be provided in its original container/package with all labels intact (i.e. pharmacist prescription label, original container label, etc.).

-Once the Medication Authorization Form is complete, the medication will be labelled with a Lullaboo Medication Label detailing all information.
-When filling out a label for medication, if the expiry date only includes the month and year, the last day of the month will be used.
-This also applies for sunscreen, diaper cream, over the counter products (ex. lotion, hand sanitizer), and food.
+Upon intake, an electronic Medication Authorization Form will be filled out by the Supervisor/designate according to the applicable information and instructions on the medication label (i.e. prescription label, dosage chart, etc.).
+The parent will be asked to provide any additional information necessary to complete the form and will be asked to authorize it.
+This form should then be signed by the Supervisor/designate and a classroom educator.
+The form should include: name of the medication, storage instructions, dates (i.e. start, end, expiry), dose, time(s) to be administered (if applicable) and administration instructions (i.e. when temperature reaches 38°C, etc.).
+If the expiry date only includes the month and year, the last day of the month should be used.
+If medication is used on an as needed basis, the administration instructions must clearly state symptoms for which the medication should be administered.
+This form must be created prior to the administration of any medication; the medication will not be administered if the form is not completed and authorized by the parent.
+Once the Medication Authorization Form is complete, the medication will be labelled with a Lullaboo Medication Label and provided to the classroom.